Bank of Canada Business Outlook Survey and Canadian Survey of Consumer Expectations (2024 Q2)

 - Canada

-Business and consumer sentiment remained downbeat in the second quarter
+Business and consumer sentiment remain subdued, rising moderately in Q3.

-- According to the Bank of Canada Business Outlook Survey (BOS), Canadian business sentiment remained unchanged and somewhat downbeat in the second quarter of 2024.
-The BOS indicator, a statistical summary of survey results, was -2.90 in 2024 Q2 (vs. -2.39% in 2024 Q1).
+- According to the Bank of Canada Business Outlook Survey (BOS), Canadian business sentiment remained below its historical average though it saw a slight improvement in the third quarter of 2024.
+The BOS indicator, a statistical summary of survey results, was -2.33 in 2024 Q3 (vs. -2.88% in 2024 Q2).

-- According to the parallel Canadian Survey of Consumer Expectations (CSCE), consumers' sentiment also remained subdued and broadly unchanged from the previous quarter.
+- According to the parallel Canadian Survey of Consumer Expectations (CSCE), consumers' sentiment also remained subdued but showed some improvement compared to the previous quarter.

 Key Implications